Arkansas Labor Laws – Wage and Hour

 Related topic covered on other pages include:

-Arkansas requires employers with 4 or more employees to pay employees overtime at a rate of 1½ times their regular rate when they work 40 hours or more in a work week, unless an employee is otherwise exempt.
+Arkansas labor laws require employers with 4 or more employees to pay employees overtime at a rate of 1½ times their regular rate when they work 40 hours or more in a work week, unless an employee is otherwise exempt.
 AR Stat.
 11-4-211.
 Federal overtime laws may also apply.
 For federally-defined exemption and other federal overtime laws see FLSA: Overtime.

 Meals and Breaks

-Arkansas does not require employers to provide meals or breaks (except to children under the age of 16 employed in the entertainment industry).
+Arkansas labor laws do not require employers to provide meals or breaks (except to children under the age of 16 employed in the entertainment industry).
 AK Admin.
 Regs. for Child Labor Section 2.402(c).

 However, if an employer chooses to provide a break period of 20 minutes or less, it must be paid.
 Additionally, if an employer chooses to provide a meal period (typically 30 minutes or longer), it may be unpaid so long as the employee is completely relieved of all work duties during the meal period.
 AR Dept. of Labor FAQs.